soerenmetje/helm-charts/charts/dolibarr/README.md

 [Dolibarr](https://www.dolibarr.org/) is a web application to manage your company or foundation's activity (contacts, suppliers, invoices, orders, stocks, agenda, accounting, ...).
 This chart bootstraps a Dolibarr deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 It uses the [tuxgasy/dolibarr](https://hub.docker.com/r/tuxgasy/dolibarr) Docker image.

-**DISCLAIMER**: This is an unofficial chart not supported by Dolibarr authors.
+> **DISCLAIMER**: This is an unofficial chart not supported by Dolibarr authors.

 > Forked from https://github.com/cowboysysop/charts/tree/0641bb51555291514713b2c788bfb5c48ad4f63a/charts/dolibarr
+> to add PVC for Dolibarr html/custom directory

 ## Prerequisites